 From Prompts to Context

 When GPT-3 landed in 2020, early adopters quickly discovered that tiny changes in phrasing produced wildly different outputs.
 Swap "summarize" for "explain briefly," add "step by step," rearrange a few words, tell it to roleplay as a character with no safety guidelines, and the same model would go from incoherent to useful to giving you a recipe for homemade biological weapons.
-That sensitivity spawned an entire discipline called prompt engineering, the craft of writing instructions that reliably steer language models toward useful behavior.
+That sensitivity created an entire discipline called "prompt engineering", the craft of writing instructions that reliably steer language models toward useful behavior.

 For a while, prompt engineering was the whole game.
 Your system prompt was a paragraph or two, the context window was 4K tokens, and the main skill was wordsmithing, finding the exact phrasing, the right few-shot examples, the magic "think step by step" incantation that unlocked the behavior you wanted.

-Context windows eventually went from 4K to 200K tokens, and models got good enough that phrasing stopped being the bottleneck for most tasks.
-Sometime around mid-2025, the community started calling what we do "context engineering" instead, and the new label caught on fast.
+Context windows eventually went from 4K to 200K tokens, and models became intelligent enough that phrasing stopped being the bottleneck.
+Sometime around mid 2025, the community started using the term "context engineering" instead, and the new label caught on fast.
 Andrej Karpathy called it "the delicate art and science of filling the context window with just the right information for the next step."
 I like that framing because it puts the emphasis on information selection, not wordsmithing.

 Most agent failures I encounter today are context failures, where the model can do what I need but doesn't have the right information when it needs it.
 The system prompt is but one of seven components that fill the context window, and for a simple single-turn task, careful prompt engineering is all you need.
 But the moment you add retrieval, tools, multi-step reasoning, or agent workflows, the challenge shifts from "how do I phrase this instruction" to "what information does the model need to see right now, and how do I assemble it reliably."